turingschool/career-development-curriculum-site/grad_services/index.md

 ### Other Resources
 Check out a ton of helpful resources on our [Resources page](https://careerdev.turing.edu/resources/)!

 ## Have other questions?
-Reach out to Megan McMahon - @megan on slack!
+Reach out in #employment-round-one!